 About the threat actor

 D1sgruntl3 is a well-known threat actor in the dark web community.
-Disgruntl3 first appeared on the Intel Cutout forum (now abandoned), and is currently on Torum.
+Disgruntl3 first appeared on the Intel Cutout forum (which was once abandoned but has since reappeared), and is currently on Torum.
 He maintains a high profile and is known for contributing his skills to causes he believes to be worthwhile.
 Because of his long tenure and high profile, he is respected and trusted, so his word is meaningful to other dark web users.
 Not long ago, GroupSense researchers observed D1sgruntl3 posting on Torum in an effort to hire “analysts to conduct cyber research” – the claimed deliverable was a report to be delivered to a client.

 D1sgruntl3 maintains close relations with another threat actor, Spectre123, who is a known broker of intelligence data.
 Spectre123 distributes confidential data and expresses interest in buying highly sensitive government information.